satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 whose rigorous and correct experimental work was later retracted due to a software bug that undermined the paper's conclusions [REF Nature].

-5. \*\*The review process is slow.\*\*

-Reviews often take a considerable amount of time.
-Review deadlines vary significantly from journal to journal, and with increasingly multidisciplinary research, finding an available reviewer knowledgeable in all aspects of an article is challenging.
-Although there are journal consortia that share reviews across member journals in case of rejection, review processes are often reinitiated by a new journal, adding delays and demands on reviewers.

-6. \*\*Precedence may be compromised.\*\*

-Reviews themselves are not considered a timestamp for the intellectual property in the work.
-Since the review process is typically anonymous and private, information is hidden until the time of publication.
-While a given journal timestamps an article from initial submission to final acceptance, if the article has gone through a chain of journals, such information is typically lost.

 2. \*\*Reviewers are not acknowledged.\*\*

 Reviewing is currently considered one's unpaid "duty" to maintain the